pcrespan/TChat/README.md

 > 8. Thread is created to receive messages from client
 > 9. After receiving client message, broadcast to all clients using `clientCommunication`
 > 10. If an exception occurs during `clientCommunication`, delete client that caused error from clients list and close connection

-`Server.py` is the file containing the server-side of the chat.
-It must be opened before `Chat.py`.
-The user will be asked for a port number to listen for connections.
-After an attempt of connection, the server will either accept it if the client is known by the server, or refuse it on every other case.

 ## Chat.py